 I changed my major.
 This was really hard for me and took a lot of thought.
 I was intern at the beginning of the school year at my fifth vet clinic (and although this was the best one out of all of them) I just didn’t enjoy my work.
 I wasn’t interested in what I was doing and I didn’t care.
 And once I changed my major, I fell in love.
 I finally loved my classes and my professors, I loved what I was learning and who I was surrounded by.

 I was given two leadership positions.
 I’m a quiet leader–I don’t order people around, I don’t say my opinion, and I don’t step up in front of people.
-But here I am, the newly appointed Public Relations officer and past Pledge Fellowship offer.
-I’m so excited for the PR responsibilities (including getting to plan everything RUSH and having a say in the fraternity’s future being an Eboard member).
+But here I am, a newly appointed officer.
+I’m so excited for the new responsibilities (including getting to plan everything RUSH and having a say in the fraternity’s future being an Eboard member).

 I celebrated 1 year with Mogul and parted ways with the Odyssey after 2 years.
 Writing is still a major part of my life, but it is more for myself now than it has been in awhile.
 I’m excited to dive more into my own personal writing and step away from millennial-based articles.
 I also was published in a literary magazine and became a writer for LSSU’s school newspaper, The Compass.
 Along with that, I participated in my second NaNoWriMo tradition, finishing my second novel in 30 days!